sknepneklab/ABPTutorial/c++/README.md

 ### Creating conda environment

-Here, we assume that you have working c++ compiler installs and that it supports **C++14** or newer.
+Here, we assume that you have working c++ compiler installs and that it supports **C++14** or newer standard.
 In the existent environment (ABP) install these additional packages:

 * cmake
 * ipympl